sedbangi/CaptureTheSpec/README.md

 ## Contact

-For any questions or concerns, please reach out to us at [contest-email@certora.com](mailto:contest-email@certora.com).
+For any questions or concerns, please reach out to us at [contest-email@certora.com](mailto:contest-email@certora.com) or at TG https://t.me/+TTuWSF6xfqRjNjY0
 ---

 Good luck, and may the best team win!